stefanoalei/CEM-sap-program/README.md

 * Update `appformix_license` in `poc.conf`.

 #### Note
-For the first time to open AppFormix UI, skip license and installation.
+For the first time to open AppFormix UI, select `skip license upload` and `skip the installation`.

 # 4 Deploy